People

 Professor of Environmental Studies and Geography

 Mark is a Professor of Environmental Studies and Geography at the University of Oregon.
 He earned his Ph.D. in environmental history and Latin American history from the University of California, Davis, and held a Ciriacy-Wantrup Postdoctoral Fellowship in the Geography department at the University of California, Berkeley.
 He previously served as Director of the Environmental Studies Program.
 Mark’s research focuses on the human dimensions of climate change and ice — from glaciers in the Andes to icebergs in the North Atlantic Ocean to glacial fjords in Greenland.
 The research centers on power, knowledge, and cultural narratives, with an objective to understand how knowledge systems, embedded storylines, social relations, and environmental injustices shape present-day environmental issues.
-The work is deeply interdisciplinary, and students in the Glacier Lab are central participants in these collaborations on topics ranging from ice loss and hydrologic change in high mountains to natural disasters and the climate crisis, health and recreation, ocean currents and conservation.
-Mark has, among other projects, two new interdisciplinary collaborative projects, one funded by the Andrew Mellon Foundation on racial and climate justice in the Pacific Northwest (part of the Just Futures Institute) and another funded by NSF and the Navigating the New Arctic Program on “Global Changes, Local Impacts: Study of Glacial Fjords, Ecosystems and Communities in Greenland.”
-These projects have expanded the research Mark has been doing for nearly two decades in the Peruvian Andes to Oregon and the Polar Regions, where he is currently completing a book on icebergs in the North Atlantic.
+The work is deeply interdisciplinary and collaborative with students in the Glacier Lab.
+Research topics range from ice loss and hydrologic change in high mountains to natural disasters and the climate crisis, health and recreation, ocean currents and conservation.
+Mark is currently funded by a National Endowment for the Humanities fellowship to complete a book on icebergs and society in the North Atlantic.
+He also has, among other projects, two interdisciplinary collaborative projects, one funded by the Andrew Mellon Foundation on racial and climate justice in the Pacific Northwest (part of the Just Futures Institute) and another funded by NSF and the Navigating the New Arctic Program on “Global Changes, Local Impacts: Study of Glacial Fjords, Ecosystems and Communities in Greenland.”
+These projects have expanded the research Mark has been doing for nearly two decades in the Peruvian Andes to Oregon and the Polar Regions.
 Click here for Mark’s complete CV.

 Olivia Black